For more information on the The Asper Foundation’s Human Rights and Holocaust Studies Program, please see Program at a Glance.

 This program, which started in 1997 in Winnipeg, Canada, is now a national initiative that is inclusive of students from many backgrounds.
 It is the recipient of the 2004 Human Rights Award from the Nova Scotia Human Rights Commission “in recognition of (its) creative means of advancing and protecting human rights and working to address racism in our communities” and The Asper Foundation received the 2008 New Brunswick Pioneer of Human Rights Award from the New Brunswick Human Rights Commission in recognition of “human rights pioneers for their historic contributions to the protection and promotion of human rights in Canada.”

 The Asper Foundation and its program partners contribute and raise over one million dollars annually to facilitate the participation of students and their chaperones in the program.

 In 2000, for the first time, this program became a national initiative.
-All students are required to take an 18-hour education program, or its equivalent, on human rights and the Holocaust with an added emphasis on Canadian history and the current situation in the world today.
+All students are required to take an 11-hour education program, or its equivalent, on human rights and the Holocaust with an added emphasis on Canadian history and the current situation in the world today.
 The curriculum for the educational component of the program was developed specifically by Holocaust and human rights educators for The Asper Foundation.
 Until 2015, after the educational component was completed, students participated in a trip to Washington, DC, where they spent several days at the U.S. Holocaust Memorial Museum and other important monuments relating to freedom.
 In 2016, The Asper Foundation Human Rights and Holocaust Studies Program shifted its trips from Washington, DC, to Winnipeg, MB and the Canadian Museum for Human Rights.
 The program is open to schools and organizations across Canada outside of a 2-hour drive radius from Winnipeg, MB.

-The students are also required to volunteer for 10 hours in their communities on public projects that meet program requirements which has resulted in over 154,000 hours of community service being carried out across Canada since the program was established.
+The students are also required to volunteer for five hours in their communities on public projects that meet program requirements which has resulted in over 154,000 hours of community service being carried out across Canada since the program was established.

-The last component of the program is an evening graduation ceremony held to present a Memorandum for Personal Responsibility to each student.
+The last component of the program is a voluntary evening graduation ceremony held to present a Memorandum for Personal Responsibility to each student.
 This document was commissioned by The Asper Foundation specifically for this program and written by Dr. Israel Asper.
 The Memorandum aims to provide each student with a sense of the importance that they participated in the program and to remind them that they have a personal responsibility for the world community.
 The ceremony is a wonderful way to provide the students with closure to the formal part of the program as well as the sense that they are now beginning a new life of greater understanding and inclusion.